MODELING FOR US – EVERYTHING YOU NEED TO KNOW

 Remember to bring your makeup with you.
 You may need to touch up at some point, or even completely change your makeup depending on your outfit.
 Don’t worry, you’ll have full use of our private dressing room with vanity area.

 Hair Product – always a good idea to bring, and you just never know when this will come in handy.
+Dry shampoo and hair spray are always good to have on hand for your shoot, as are curling irons and hair straighteners.

 Music – music is great for setting the mood and making things fun.
 So point us to your favorite Spotify playlist and we’ll cue up the tunes for your shoot.